fernando801/jet-tutorial/README.md

 6. **[Oracle JET Tutorial - Part 6: Deploy your Oracle JET App](https://youtu.be/9cPvrQV2E9Q?si=IuhxeHO5dClLjwBd)**
    - Packaging and deploying your Oracle JET application for production.

+## Additional Resources:

+- **Oracle JET Documentation:** For comprehensive information about Oracle JET, refer to the [Oracle JET Documentation](https://www.oracle.com/webfolder/technetwork/jet/index.html).

+- **JET Cookbook:** Explore a collection of recipes and solutions at the [JET Cookbook](https://www.oracle.com/webfolder/technetwork/jet/jetCookbook.html) for practical guidance on Oracle JET development.

+- **Preact Documentation:** If you're interested in exploring Preact, the library used in our tutorial, refer to the [Preact Documentation](https://preactjs.com/).

+- **Netlify:** For seamless deployment and hosting, consider using [Netlify](https://www.netlify.com/), a powerful platform for modern web projects.

 ## Accessing the Tutorial: